 Superspreader Sunday?
-Experts worry Super Bowl could trigger coronavirus explosion.
+Experts worry Super Bowl parties could trigger coronavirus explosion.

 One of the commissioners, Ryan Johnson, told a local television station the decision poured cold water on “something that brings so much joy, happiness and hope, quite frankly, which we need a lot of right now.”
 Neither he nor the other officials involved responded to inquiries from The Washington Post.

-Lucas called the Cass County letter “embarrassing,” saying the decision not to celebrate was agreed upon by football officials, city health leaders and “every sane medical professional and pretty much every sane person in America, and it’s also something that says: look out for your fellow man and woman.”
+Lucas called the Cass County letter “embarrassing,” saying the decision not to celebrate was agreed upon by football officials, city health leaders and “every sane medical professional and pretty much every sane person in America, and it’s also something that says: Look out for your fellow man and woman.”

 Kansas City health officials plan to deploy investigators around major bar strips this weekend to enforce coronavirus-related restrictions, including limiting bars and restaurants to 50 percent capacity and requiring masks for those not eating and drinking.
 Some bars seem prepared to comply, with several in the city’s Power and Light District touting takeout instead of dine-in specials.

 House parties are also discouraged.
-City rules restrict home gatherings to 10 people, although this is not enforced.
-To demonstrate the risks of house parties, the health department posted a video highlighting a recent outbreak from a New Year’s Eve party attended by 13 people.
+City rules restrict home gatherings to 10 people, although that is not enforced.
+To demonstrate the risks of house parties, the city health department posted a video highlighting a recent outbreak from a New Year’s Eve party attended by 13 people.
 All worked from home.
-All but one tested positive for the virus.
-The one who did not didn’t get tested despite showing mild symptoms.
+They all tested positive for the virus, except for one person who did not get tested, despite showing mild symptoms.

 “They all recovered, but not everyone is that lucky,” text in the video reads, affixed over footage of maskless people celebrating.